 80% of a rabbit’s diet should be hay with the rest made up of leafy greens and Timothy Hay- based pellets.

 There are a lot of vegetables that are bad for a rabbit so knowing what is safe and good for them is the best thing you can do for your new pet.
-The same goes for knowing what food isn’t good for them.

 Check out what you have growing in your garden as well!
 There are many plants that we think of as weeds that are actually great healthy snacks for our rabbits.